Parkland high school shooting: Context

+Immediately prior

-The shooting took place during the afternoon of February 14, 2018, at Marjory Stoneman Douglas High School in Parkland, Florida, an affluent suburb about 30 mi northwest of Fort Lauderdale and 45 mi northwest of Miami.
-The shooter, Nikolas Cruz, was dropped off at the school by an Uber driver at 2:19 p.m., 20 minutes before dismissal time.
+On February 14, 2018, Nikolas Cruz, the shooter, was dropped off at the school by an Uber driver at 2:19 p.m., 20 minutes before dismissal time.
 According to a police report, Cruz was carrying a rifle case and a backpack.
-An AR-15–style semi-automatic rifle (Note: Smith & Wesson M&P15.) and multiple magazines were concealed.
-He was spotted and recognized by a campus monitor who radioed a colleague that he was walking "purposefully" toward Building 12.
-The campus monitor did not declare a Code Red lockdown and sent a radio message to a colleague inside Building 12, which Cruz had entered.
+He concealed an AR-15–style semi-automatic rifle (Note: Smith & Wesson M&P15.) and multiple magazines.
+He was spotted and recognized by a campus monitor, who radioed a colleague that he was walking "purposefully" toward Building 12.
+The campus monitor did not declare a Code Red lockdown but sent a radio message to a colleague inside Building 12, which Cruz had entered.
 The school's policies did not specify clearly who could order a lockdown, and staff had been trained not to order a lockdown unless they saw a gun or heard shots being fired.
 (Note: The campus monitor who received the radio warning hid inside a janitor's closet after hearing shots being fired, and survived the attack.)

 Cruz entered Building 12, (Note: Also known as the "freshman building" because it was originally built for use only by freshmen, it later became used for other grades as well.) a three-story structure containing 30 classrooms typically occupied by about 900 students and 30 teachers, at approximately 2:21 p.m.